 Here is another sample of my great-grandfather’s school work: a Texas history project.

 And this is a note my great-grandfather left for his mom one afternoon.
-“Mom” was my great-great grandmother, who was born in 1890.
+“Mother” was my great-great grandmother, who was born in 1890.

 You can see why I want my children to be able to write (and read) cursive!